 And that’s all I use.
-I don’t have big lights, a designated photography room or anything elaborate like that, because I don’t need it yet.
-If you’re just starting out, these are definitely the essentials you need, all for under $800.
+I don’t have big lights, a designated photography room, or anything elaborate like that, because I don’t need it yet.
+If you’re just starting, these are the essentials you need, all for under $800.

 So you have all this great gear but you need to learn how to master it.
 Before you even publish a post, get familiar with your camera and how to edit photos.
 Spend time watching Photoshop tutorials on Youtube and figuring out how to compose your shots to get the cleanest, well-balanced photo possible.
 My trick is to set my camera to my current light settings and work with it as much as I can so I eliminate time spent in the post-editing process.

 There are a few steps you need to take to get your site up and running:

 A few things: first, most people think it’s a good idea to go with a free WordPress site or a Blogger and that’s what I originally did four years ago, but it’s not a good idea.
 Why?
 Because it’s a lot of work to switch it over to a self-hosted WordPress site, which has a lot of benefits like advanced customization and the ability to host ads.
 It will greatly benefit you if you just jump into a self-hosted WordPress site, then you don’t have to struggle with the technical difficulties of exporting and importing an entire site.